ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_10.md

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
+-   Complete basic result viewer.
--   Changed....
+-   Work on algorithm

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+-   Nil